Top 5 Cycling Climbs in Spain

 Thinking of Cycling in Spain?
 Climb

-Here are 5 of the Best to Bike:
+Here are 5 of the Best to Bike in Spain:

 5. Peña Cabarga (Cantabria) – “Naughty North Climb”.
 At only 6km long, this climb is a short sharp shock!
 From sea level to a height of 566 meters it soon ramps up.
 With a small downhill at before the 4km marker, the final 1km averages 15%.
 The finish is always explosive for the pros (maybe not for us!).
 The views out to the seashore at the top are 2nd to none, and make for a great backdrop for any summit.